OnSebii/FileShare/README.md

 ## Getting started

-## Installing NodeJs
+### Installing NodeJs

 You will need NodeJs ( > version 14.0 ) and npm.
-To check whether it's already installed on your system, open up a terminal window and type `node -v` at the command prompt.
+To check whether it's already installed on your system, open up a terminal window and type `node -v` or `npm -v` at the command prompt.
 For example, you should see something similar to the following:

 ```
 node -v
 v14.10.0

+npm -v
+6.14.10
 ```

+### Installing PostgreSQL

+You also need PostgreSQL as Database.
+Download [PostgreSQL](https://www.postgresql.org/download/) for your operating system.